 (See also Evaluation of the Dental Patient Evaluation of the Dental Patient The first routine dental examination should take place by age 1 year or when the first tooth erupts.
 Subsequent evaluations should take place at 6-month intervals or whenever symptoms develop... read more , Oral Squamous Cell Carcinoma Oral Squamous Cell Carcinoma Oral cancer refers to cancer occurring between the vermilion border of the lips and the junction of the hard and soft palates or the posterior one third of the tongue.
-Over 95% of people with... read more , Oropharyngeal Squamous Cell Carcinoma Oropharyngeal Squamous Cell Carcinoma Oropharyngeal squamous cell carcinoma refers to cancer of the tonsil, base and posterior one third of the tongue, soft palate, and posterior and lateral pharyngeal walls.
-Squamous cell carcinoma... read more , and Candidiasis [Mucocutaneous].
+Over 95% of people with... read more , Oropharyngeal Squamous Cell Carcinoma Oropharyngeal Squamous Cell Carcinoma Oropharyngeal cancer refers to cancer of the tonsil, base and posterior one third of the tongue, soft palate, and posterior and lateral pharyngeal walls.
+Squamous cell carcinoma comprises over... read more , and Candidiasis [Mucocutaneous].
 Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
-Infections can occur anywhere and are most common in skinfolds, digital web spaces, genitals... read more )
+Infections can occur anywhere and are most common in skinfolds, digital... read more )

 Oral growths can be

 Most oral growths are benign; there are numerous types.

 Chronic irritation can cause a persistent lump or raised area on the gingiva.
 Benign growths due to irritation are relatively common and, if necessary, can be removed by surgery.
 In 10 to 40% of people, benign growths on the gingiva reappear because the irritant remains.
 Occasionally such irritation, particularly if it persists over a long period of time, can lead to premalignant or malignant changes.